 Brandon was a 12-year-old boy brought in by his mother for psychiatric evaluation for temper tantrums that seemed to be contributing to declining school performance.
-The mother became emotional as she reported that things had always been difficult but had become worse after Brandon entered middle school.
+The mother became emotional as she reported that things had always been difficult but had become worse after Brandon entered middle school. (from DSM-5 Clinical Cases)

-Schizophrenia

-Spectrum and Other
+Schizophrenia Spectrum and Other Psychotic Disorders

-Psychotic Disorders